 '''

-class LargeBoomAndHwachaRocketConfig extends Config(
+class DualLargeBoomAndHwachaRocketConfig extends Config(

+// support

 new chipyard.config.WithMultiRoCC ++

-// support

 →heterogeneous rocc

-new chipyard.config.WithMultiRoCCHwacha(1) ++
+new chipyard.config.WithMultiRoCCHwacha(0) ++

 // put hwacha.

-→on hart-1 (rocket)
+\rightarrow on hart-0 (rocket)

+new hwacha.DefaultHwachaConfig ++

 // set

-new hwacha.DefaultHwachaConfig ++

-⇔default hwacha config keys
+→default hwacha config keys

-new boom.common.WithNLargeBooms (1) ++
+new boom.common.WithNLargeBooms(2) ++

-// add 1 boom.
+// add 2 boom

-⇔core
+→ cores

 new freechips.rocketchip.subsystem.WithNBigCores(1) ++

 // add 1

 →rocket core

 new chipyard.config.AbstractConfig)

 '''

-The WithMultiRoCCHwacha config fragment assigns a Hwacha accelerator to a particular hartId (in this case, the hartId of 2 corresponds to the Rocket core).
-Finally, the WithMultiRoCC config fragment is called.
-This config fragment sets the BuildRoCC key to use the MultiRoCCKey instead of the default.
-This must be used after all the RoCC parameters are set because it needs to override the BuildRoCC parameter.
-If this is used earlier in the configuration sequence, then MultiRoCC does not work.
+The WithMultiRocchwacha config fragment assigns a Hwacha accelerator to a particular hartId (in this case, the hartId of 0 corresponds to the Rocket core).
+Finally, the WithMultiRocc config fragment is called.
+This config fragment sets the BuildRocc key to use the MultiRocckey instead of the default.
+This must be used after all the Rocc parameters are set because it needs to override the BuildRocc parameter.
+If this is used earlier in the configuration sequence, then MultiRocc does not work.

-This config fragment can be changed to put more accelerators on more cores by changing the arguments to cover more hartId's (i.e. WithMultiRoCCHwacha(0, 1, 3, 6, ...)).
+This config fragment can be changed to put more accelerators on more cores by changing the arguments to cover more hartId's (i.e. WithMultiRoCCHwacha (0, 1, 3, 6, ...)).